CarlosMendez1997Col/Model-and-forecasts-hydropower-resources-using-Python-and-ArcGIS/README.md

 The data for the hydroelectric power plants are from the ONS (Operador Nacional do Sistema Elétrico).
 Available online in: [ONS website](https://dados.ons.org.br/)

+The data used for forecast precipitation and potential evapotranspiration are from the Nasa Earth re-pository, using the Giovanni (Geospatial Interactive Online Visualization ANd aNalysis Infrastructure).
+Available online in: [Nasa Giovanni Website](https://giovanni.gsfc.nasa.gov/giovanni/)

 ## Conflict of Interest.